briandfoy/briandfoy.github.io/_posts/2020-11-04-open-source.md

 It's a staple of the "open source" ethos that money or gain is immoral.
 Open source people have to pretend that money is meaningless, mostly because some of the notable people who started this movement had other political ideas and tended to ignore anything outside of coding to the point that they were literally homeless or couchsurfing.
 It's a convenient fiction that celebrates a false virtue for acceptance.

 This fiction is so ingrained in the open source culture that most people don't even realize its there.
-It's one of the reasons that open source has the heros it does.
+It's one of the reasons that open source has the heroes it does.
 The people who want to live indoors, have and feed families, and prepare for retirement have different motivations.
 People who want to run businesses have different motivations.

 Consider what else Rich says: